-- Epithets, remarks, jokes or innuendos related to an individual's race, sex, disability, sexual orientation, creed, age, or any other ground; - Display or circulation of offensive pictures, graffiti or materials,
+- Epithets, remarks, jokes or innuendos related to a person's race, gender identity, gender expression, sex, disability, sexual orientation, creed, age, or any other ground - Posting or circulating offensive pictures, graffiti or materials, whether in print form or via e-mail or other electronic means - Singling out a person for humiliating or demeaning "teasing" or jokes because they are a member of a Code-protected group - Comments ridiculing a person because of characteristics that are related to a ground of discrimination.
+For example, this could include comments about a person's dress, speech or other practices that may be related to their sex, race, gender identity or creed.

-- whether in print form or via e-mail or other electronic means; - Singling out an individual for humiliating or demeaning "teasing" or jokes because they are a member of a protected group; - Comments ridiculing an individual because of characteristics, dress etc. that are related to a ground of discrimination.
+If a person does not explicitly object to harassing behaviour, or appears to be going along with it, this does not mean that the behaviour is okay.
+The behaviour could still be considered harassment under the Code.

-The fact that a person does not explicitly object to harassing behaviour, or appears to be going along with it does not mean that the behaviour is not harassing, and does not mean that it has been assented to.
+Sexual and gender-based harassment: sexual harassment is a form of harassment that can include:

-Sexual Harassment: sexual harassment is a form of harassment that can include:
+- Gender-related comments about a person's physical characteristics or mannerisms - Paternalism based on gender which a person feels undermines his or her self respect or position of responsibility - Unwelcome physical contact - Suggestive or offensive remarks or innuendoes about members of a specific gender - Propositions of physical intimacy - Gender-related verbal abuse, threats or taunting - Leering or inappropriate staring

-- gender-related comments about an individual's physical characteristics or mannerisms; - paternalism based on gender which a person feels undermines his or her self respect or position of responsibility; - unwelcome physical contact; - suggestive or offensive remarks or innuendoes about members of a specific gender: - propositions of physical intimacy; - gender-related verbal abuse, threats or taunting; - leering or inappropriate staring; - bragging about sexual prowess or questions or discussions about sexual activities: - offensive jokes or comments of a sexual nature about an employee or client; - rough and vulgar humour or language related to gender; - display of sexually offensive pictures, graffiti or other materials, including through electronic means; - demands for dates or sexual favours.
+- Bragging about sexual prowess or questions or discussions about sexual activities - Offensive jokes or comments of a sexual nature about an employee or client - Rough and vulgar humour or language related to gender - Display of sexually offensive pictures, graffiti or other materials including through electronic means - Demands for dates or sexual favours.

-Sexual Solicitation: this Policy prohibits sexual solicitations or advances by any person who is in a position to grant or deny a benefit to the recipient of the solicitation or advance.
+Sexual Solicitation: this policy prohibits sexual solicitations or advances by any person who is in a position to grant or deny a benefit to the recipient of the solicitation or advance.
 This includes managers and supervisors, as well as co-workers where one person is in a position to grant or deny a benefit to the other.
-Reprisals for rejecting such advances or solicitations are also prohibited.
+Reprisals for rejecting such advances or solicitations are also not allowed.

-Poisoned environment: a poisoned environment is created by comments or conduct (including comments or conduct that are condoned or allowed to continue when brought to the attention of management) that create a discriminatory work environment such that it can be said that it has become a term and condition of one's employment to have to be in such a workplace.
-The comments or conduct need not be directed at a specific individual, and may be from any individual, regardless of position or status.
+Poisoned environment: a poisoned environment is created by comments or conduct (including comments or conduct that are condoned or allowed to continue when brought to the attention of management) that create a discriminatory work environment.
+The comments or conduct need not be directed at a specific person, and may be from any person, regardless of position or status.
 A single comment or action, if sufficiently serious, may create a poisoned environment.

-6. Roles and Responsibilities
+6. Roles and responsibilities

-The roles and responsibilities of the various parties present in the organization should be set out.
+Set out the roles and responsibilities of the various parties present in the organization.

-All persons present in XYZ organization are expected to uphold and abide by this Policy, by refraining from any form of harassment or discrimination, and by cooperating fully in any investigation of a harassment or discrimination complaint.
+All persons present in XYZ organization are expected to uphold and abide by this policy, by refraining from any form of harassment or discrimination, and by cooperating fully in any investigation of a harassment or discrimination complaint.

 Managers and supervisors have the additional responsibility to act immediately on observations or allegations of harassment or discrimination.
-Managers and supervisors are responsible for creating and maintaining a harassment and discrimination-free organization, and should address potential problems before they become serious.
+Managers and supervisors are responsible for creating and maintaining a harassment- and discrimination-free organization, and should address potential problems before they become serious.